yashasurs/QueryNest/Readme.md

-# QueryNest - ChaiCode
+# QueryNest

-Welcome to **QueryNest**, the AI-Powered Ticket Management System!
+Welcome to **QueryNest**, the AI-Powered Query Management System!
-This project is part of the ChaiCode YouTube video series.
-QueryNest is a web application that uses AI to automatically categorize, prioritize, and assign support tickets to the most appropriate moderators.
+QueryNest is a web application that uses AI to automatically categorize, prioritize, and assign support querys to the most appropriate moderators.

 ---

 ## 🎯 Project Overview

-**QueryNest** is a smart ticket management system that leverages AI to streamline support operations.
-It enhances ticket processing with automatic categorization, priority assignment, and intelligent routing to the right moderators.
+**QueryNest** is a smart query management system that leverages AI to streamline support operations.
+It enhances query processing with automatic categorization, priority assignment, and intelligent routing to the right moderators.

 ---

 ## 🚀 Features

-- **AI-Powered Ticket Processing**
+- **AI-Powered Query Processing**
-  - Automatic ticket categorization
+  - Automatic query categorization
   - Smart priority assignment
   - Skill-based moderator matching
   - AI-generated helpful notes for moderators